 Peter Navarro (Death by China) go for Doha

-- economies of scale - middle class bulge & equality
+- specialisation & economies of scale - middle class bulge & inequality

 business investment in comparative advantage